-Seeing an influencer support a brand they genuinely love over a long period of time, as opposed to a one-off campaign, appears more authentic and genuine to your audience – meaning these types of collaborations work particularly well to resonate with your target audience.
+Seeing an influencer support a brand they genuinely love over a long period of time, as opposed to a one-off campaign, appears more authentic and genuine to your audience.
+This means these types of collaborations work particularly well to help resonate with your target audience.

 Long-term ambassador roles are also great because they ensure influencers do not promote any competitor brands during the collaboration period.

 As this type of collaboration is quite creative and can be costly to carry out.
 It should be reserved for opportunities to work with larger influencers.
 So you can really generate ROI from the campaign.

 Allow an influencer to take the creative lead for a project.
 Such as designing a fashion collection or creating a cosmetics range.
 This may seem a little daunting, but the results are definitely worth letting go of the reigns.